Best Budget Cooler?

 CPU was overclocked to 4.8GHz at 1.28V.
-This i7 8700k runs way hotter and due to the warranty concern, we have not yet delided the chip.
-3 runs of RealBench were made with overclocked chip each with the interval of minimum 30 minutes to let the CPU cool down before the next run.
-The average of each run is obtained and the maximum value is mentioned on the graph as a worst case possible scenario.
+This i7 8700k runs way hot and due to the warranty concern, we have not yet delided the chip.
+3 runs of RealBench were made with overclocked chip each of 60 minutes duration with the interval of 15 minutes to let the CPU cool down before the next run.
+The average of each run is obtained and the maximum value is mentioned on the graph as a worst-case possible scenario.
 Fans were made to run at 100% of their rated speeds across all tests.

 With overclocked 8700k the results were other way around.
 The Raijintek Leto Pro RGB is leading by 2.19°C.

 With just 22 dBA on our Fonseo Digital Sound Meter, this is truly a good overall performance.

 You want solid cooling performance: The Thermaltake Riing Silent 12 Pro showcased remarkable performance in our tests.